EG On The Move

-EG On The Move Limited is a British operator of petrol stations, convenience stores and fast-food service providers across the United Kingdom.
-It was founded in June 2023 by Zuber Issa of EG Group, but to be run as a separate business to EG Group.
+EG On The Move Limited is a British operator of petrol stations, convenience stores and fast-food service providers across the United Kingdom and France.

-In May 2024, EG On The Move purchased a number of properties from EG Group, and a month later it was reported that Issa would step down from being co-chief executive of EG Group to focus on EG On The Move, though still maintains his shareholding in EG Group.

-As of February 2025, EG On The Move operates 151 petrol stations with 4,500 colleagues.
+In October 2023, the first trial EG On The Move forecourt was opened in Bury, by EG Group.
+Zuber Issa bought out EG Group's 32 UK forecourt sites and other assets in November 2024, launching EG On The Move as a separate company.

+The UK business has expanded its forecourt site number through acquisitions of Petrogas Group, Prax Group and MPK Garages Limited.
+In July 2026, the operator expanded into France with the acquisition of EG Group's French division.

 History

+Beginnings

 In March 2001, brothers Mohsin and Zuber Issa founded Euro Garages (later EG Group), with the purchase of a single BP forecourt in Bury, Greater Manchester for £150,000.
 From 2001 onwards, the brothers would then acquire numerous forecourts, such as from oil majors (such as BP and Esso) who were seeking to dispose their retail operations to focus on other interests.
 The brothers would implement concessions such as fast-food and convenience store providers at these sites, and would then expand into an international business.

 By the end of 2022, EG Group had £7.6bn in debt, and was seeking to offload this debt by selling assets.
 In May 2023, it was announced that Asda Express would acquire a significant number of EG Group's UK forecourts and foodservice locations.
 In December 2023, it was announced that Yum!
 Brands would acquire EG Group's 218 KFC franchises across the UK and Ireland.
-In May 2024, it was announced that Zuber would acquire a number of EG Group's remaining UK properties, via EG On the Move.
-This transaction included 32 BP, Esso and Shell forecourt sites with Spar stores, EV On the Move, the master franchise for Cinnabon, as well as fast-food franchises for Ambala, Chaiiwala, Greggs, Sbarro, Starbucks and Subway.
-The company also operates Rivington services, which once included their own EG Rivington Lodge motel for a time.
-EG On the Move also operates Cake Box.